 The week of Fourth of July wouldn’t be the same without the San Angelo Symphony and the San Angelo Community Band performing a selection of inspiring music.As the fourth largest patriotic celebration of its kind in Texas, this pops concert, always held on July 3rd, features patriotic music, a military march-in and a cannon-fire from Fort Concho.
 Although the performance is free, there’s reserved seating available for an additional fee.
 Of course, fireworks are part of the fun, too.
 Join the crowds along the Concho River, downtown, for this one-of-a-kind celebration of independence.

 National Cowboy Day at Fort Concho

-Another popular event in July is National Cowboy Day at Fort Concho that begins with a “cowboy breakfast” at 8 a.m.
-July 21.
-In 2017, Fiddle Fire Chuck Wagon served sausage, eggs, biscuits, hash browns, juice and coffee to visitors.
-Western music from Fiddle Fire and a skit by the Concho Cowboy Company follow breakfast at this event.
+Another popular event in July is National Cowboy Day at Fort Concho that begins with a continental breakfast of coffee, juice and biscuits at 8 a.m.
+July 28.
+A skit by the Concho Cowboy Company follow breakfast at this event.
 After the program, you can view Western-themed art at the Barracks 6 gallery during the American Plains Artists Show.
 Honoring Western heritage and cowboy history for 16 years, this event is a cherished summer tradition.

 Taste of San Angelo